inventit/moatjs-stub/README.md

 This is a [node.js](http://node.js) library enabling you to run MOAT js script files on your local machine rather than a cloud server.

 ## What is MOAT js?
-[MOAT js](http://dev.yourinventit.com/guides/moat-iot/moat-js) is a javascript API to build a server side application interacting with remote devices such as [OMA-DM](http://en.wikipedia.org/wiki/OMA_Device_Management) based devices, ZigBee devices and/or Android devices.
+[MOAT js](http://dev.yourinventit.com/guides/moat-iot/moat-js) is a javascript API to build a server side application interacting with remote devices.
 It is a part of [MOAT IoT](http://dev.yourinventit.com/guides/moat-iot), which is a specification set of creating IoT/M2M applications running on Inventit® ServiceSync environment.

 *****